Deep Frequency-Aware Functional Maps for Robust Shape Matching: Functional maps with spectral filter operator preservation

-Obviously, the choice of the filter function $ h $ plays a key role in the spectral filter operator.
-Actually, plenty of functions have been used as filters in the shape analysis field for different tasks, such as heat diffusion \cite{sun2009concise}, wave kernel \cite{aubry2011wave}, or any others, aiming to extract different frequency information of signals.
-Perhaps the most desirable way to address this issue is data-driven, and designing learnable preservation is one part of our work's motivation.
+The choice of the filter function $h(\lambda)$ is crucial in the spectral filter operator, as it directly determines the frequency information extracted from the input signal.
+Various filter functions have been proposed in the field of shape analysis to suit different tasks, such as heat diffusion filters~\cite{sun2009concise}, wave kernel filters~\cite{Aubry2011The}, and others, each tailored to extract specific frequency information.
+A optimising approach to optimize this process is data-driven design, which motivates our work on developing learnable preservation constraints.